 The most rings in this year’s program came from the Class of 1964, the 50-Year Affiliation Class to that of 2014.
 Before placing the ring of her husband, Colonel Leon Yourtee III ’64, into the crucible, his widow, Mrs. Roberta Yourtee, foretold of the familial bonds awaiting the cadets as members of the Long Gray Line.
 “The greatest gift my husband left me was the Class of 1964,” she said.

-The rings in the crucible, along with gold shavings taken from all Ring Melt ceremonies dating from the inaugural one in 2001 and now representing 293 rings, were melted in a 2,300-degree furnace and poured into a mold to form a solid gold bar weighing nearly two pounds.
+The rings in the crucible, along with gold shavings taken from all Ring Melt ceremonies starting with the inaugural one for the Bicentennial Class of 2002,now representing 293 rings, were melted in a 2,300-degree furnace and poured into a mold to form a solid gold bar weighing nearly two pounds.
 At the conclusion of the ceremony, the bar was turned over to Jayne Roland, a representative from Balfour, the jeweler contracted with manufacturing the rings that will be handed out to the Class of 2014 during Ring Weekend in August.

 Upon inspecting the shiny new rings on their fingers, may the lessons and values contained in the gold reach the cadets’ hearts and may the gold reflect the faces of the Long Gray Line family to which they now rightly belong.